 On the third line, enter the status of the finding.
 Enter “Open/Closed” for Green FIN, Green NCV, and Green NOV when no licensee response is required.
 Otherwise designate as “Open.”

-On the fourth line for Preliminary White/Yellow/Red/Greater than Green findings and NOVs (if applicable), obtain and enter the Enforcement Number.
+On the fourth line for Preliminary White/Yellow/Red/Greater than Green findings and NOVs (if applicable), obtain and enter the Enforcement Activity Number.

 Severity and Tracking.